Atlanta, GA (ATL)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-The current Atlanta station, also called the Peachtree or Brookwood station, opened in 1918 as a suburban stop, and originally served 21 trains daily.
-The brick station building was designed for the Southern Railway by Neel Reid of Hentz, Reid, and Adler, and stands in the Brookwood Hills section of the city, between Buckhead and midtown.
-This station is small and sits over the tracks, typical of a suburban station at the turn of the 20th century.
+The current Atlanta station, also called the “Peachtree” or “Brookwood” station, opened on March 17, 1918, and originally served 21 trains daily.
+The brick depot was designed for the Southern Railway by Neel Reid of Hentz, Reid and Adler, and stands in the Brookwood Hills section of the city, between Buckhead and Midtown.
+The small building sits over the tracks, typical of a suburban station at the turn of the 20th century.
 It was added to the National Register of Historic Places in 1976.
 Amtrak is currently exploring opportunities to relocate from Peachtree station to a larger facility that will allow for enhanced passenger amenities.

 Atlanta at one time had a Terminal Station downtown, which opened in May 1905.
 This station and its shed were built for the Atlanta Terminal Company for $1.6 million; the architect was P. Thornton Marye, who also designed Atlanta’s Fox Theater.
 The train shed was torn down in 1925, and the station itself closed in 1970, to be demolished in 1972.
 The Richard B. Russell Federal Building now stands on that site.